 On the other hand, February gives you the fewest choices in Oklahoma.
 Historically, there are 23.2%) fewer homes for sale than during Oklahoma's peak season.

 Housing inventory in Oklahoma by season

-Currently, in Oklahoma, homes typically stay on the market for 53 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Oklahoma, homes stay on the market for 64 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.